View this document as: a single page | multiple pages.

 The following requirements apply to federal agencies, regardless of whether they operate their own identity service or use an external CSP as part of their identity service:

-2. The agency SHALL consult with their SAOP to conduct an analysis determining whether the collection of PII, including biometrics, to conduct identity proofing triggers E-Government Act of 2002 [E-Gov] requirements.
+2. The agency SHALL consult with their SAOP to determine whether the collection of personal information, including biometrics, to conduct identity proofing triggers E-Government Act of 2002 [E-Gov] requirements.

-3. The agency SHALL publish a System of Records Notice (SORN) to cover such collection, as applicable.5
+3. The agency SHALL publish a System of Records Notice (SORN) to cover such collections, as applicable.5

-4. The agency SHALL publish a Privacy Impact Assessment (PIA) to cover such collection, as applicable.
+4. The agency SHALL publish a Privacy Impact Assessment (PIA) to cover such collections, as applicable.

-6. The agency SHOULD consult with public affairs and communications professionals within their organization to determine if a communications or public awareness strategy should be developed to accompany the roll-out of any new process, or an update to an existing process, including requirements associated with identity proofing.
-This may include materials detailing information about how to use the technology associated with the service, a Frequently Asked Questions (FAQs) page, prerequisites to participate in the identity proofing process (such as required evidence), webinars or other live or pre-recorded information sessions, or other media to support adoption of the identity service and provide applicants with a mechanism to communicate questions, issues, and feedback.
+5. The agency SHOULD consult with public affairs and communications professionals within their organization to determine whether a communications or public awareness strategy should be developed to accompany the implementation of any new process or update to an existing process, including requirements associated with identity proofing.
+Such strategies should consider the use of materials that describe how to use the technology associated with the service, a Frequently Asked Questions (FAQs) page, prerequisites to participate in the identity proofing process (e.g., required evidence), or media (e.g., webinars, live or pre-recorded information sessions) to support adoption of the identity service and provide applicants with a mechanism to communicate questions, issues, and feedback.

-7. If the agency uses a third-party CSP, the agency SHALL conduct its own privacy risk assessment as part of its PIA process, using the CSP’s privacy risk assessment as input to the agency’s assessment.
+6. If the agency uses a third-party CSP, the agency SHALL conduct its own PIA and use the CSP’s privacy risk assessment as input.

 Requirements for Confirmation Codes